dukt/videos/README.md

 # Dukt Videos for Blocks CMS

+## Installation

+- Move `duktvideos/` folder to `/blocks/plugins/`
+- In the admin, go to *Settings / Plugins* and enable Dukt Videos
+- In the admin, go to *Dukt Videos* in order to configure YouTube & Vimeo

 ## Block Type

 Retrieving video informations from your field is pretty easy.
 A video variable is provided which let's you retrieve all the informations related to your video.